trolie/spec/docs/concepts.md

 {: .nb }
 > In no situation requiring a recourse rating does the TROLIE specification
 > constrain or dictate a course of action.
 However, in order to have a *working
-> definition* of recourse rating useful in documenting the specification, we
+> definition* of "recourse rating" useful in documenting the specification, we
 > examine anticipated uses of recourse ratings in the three circumstances
 > identified in the preceding paragraph.

-In the first case, under the assumption that the Clearinghouse Provider will receive the rating, it is anticipated that the Ratings Provider send an appropriate recourse rating, e.g., the effective seasonal rating, when the Ratings Provider cannot determine an AAR.
+In the first case, under the assumption that the Clearinghouse Provider will receive the rating, it is anticipated that the Ratings Provider shall send an appropriate recourse rating, e.g., the effective seasonal rating, when the Ratings Provider cannot determine an AAR.